Living Imaginaries

 Marine governance

-Collaborating with the Embassy of the North Sea and Dark Matter Labs to re-imagine marine governance — centering more-than-human perspectives across legal, ecological, economic and cultural dimensions.
+Collaborating with the Embassy of the North Sea and Dark Matter Labs to reimagine biodiversity governance with rivers and seas by centering more-than-human perspectives through legal, ecological, economic, and cultural lenses

 Food systems